quartznet/quartznet/docs/documentation/quartz-3.x/packages/opentracing-integration.md

 [Quartz.OpenTracing](https://www.nuget.org/packages/Quartz.OpenTracing)
 provides integration with [OpenTracing](https://opentracing.io/).
-You may also consider [Quartz.OpenTelemetry.Instrumentation](opentelemetry-integration.md) package which will supercede OpenTracing and OpenCensus when OpenTelemetry project reaches maturity.
+You may also consider [Quartz.OpenTelemetry.Instrumentation](opentelemetry-integration.md) package which will supersede OpenTracing and OpenCensus when OpenTelemetry project reaches maturity.

 ::: tip